noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 In this setup, a pfSense virtual machine (VM) was deployed with six network adapters, each mapped to a specific VMware virtual network (VMNet).
 This configuration facilitates robust network segmentation and allows controlled communication between different virtual environments.
 Below is a detailed description of the setup:

+**Network Adapter 1 (NAT):** Serves as the WAN interface for pfSense, connecting it to an external network via VMware’s NAT service, simulating internet access.
+**Network Adapters 2-6:** Each is mapped to a different isolated VMNet, representing separate subnets used for various virtual lab components such as workstations, monitoring tools, and security appliances.

 | Network Adapter | VMNet |
 |-----------------|-------|
 | Network Adapter | NAT |